Need a dinner that meets all of the requirements of a successful dinner?

 - Few dishes

-Try this herb roasted chicken, because it checks off every one of those, which is a winner winner chicken dinner in my book.
+Try this herb roasted chicken thighs with vegetables, because it checks off every one of those, which is a winner winner chicken dinner in my book.

 My three favorite ways to cook on weeknights are recipes using the slow cooker, pressure cooker, and the oven.
 I love these three methods because they are mostly hands off and usually one-dish dinners.
 They require very little preparation and clean up and mama needs all the free space in her brain as she can get.